k8gb-io/k8gb/docs/dynamic_zones.md

 Pre-configuring zones in anonymous or shared clusters makes CoreDNS authoritative too early, causing `NXDOMAIN` responses.
 `ZoneDelegation` lets applications ship their own zone definitions, enabling dynamic activation.

+## Deploying Load-Balanced Zones to a Subset of Clusters

+In multi-cluster environments, a load-balanced application does not have to be deployed to every cluster in the k8gb network.
+The `ZoneDelegation` resource should be deployed together with the application to each cluster that participates in serving that application's `loadBalancedZone`.

+If a cluster does not have a `ZoneDelegation` for a `loadBalancedZone`, k8gb does not configure CoreDNS to serve that zone from the cluster.
+The cluster is therefore excluded from that GSLB zone instead of returning inconsistent DNS responses for an application it does not host.

+When different applications are deployed to different cluster subsets, give each application or team its own delegated sub-zone.
+For example, deploy `ZoneDelegation` for `app1.gslb.example.com` only in the clusters that host `app1`, and deploy `ZoneDelegation` for `app2.gslb.example.com` only in the clusters that host `app2`.

 ## Example

 ```yaml